British summer holiday guide: family-friendly adventures

 Fancy a day on the coast?
 The UK is spoilt for choice when it comes to stunning beaches.
 From the spectacular Isles of Scilly to the rugged beaches of the Scottish Highlands, here is our guide to the most beautiful beaches in Britain.
-During Covid-19 it is vital to check how popular a beach is likely to be before you travel.
-If a beach looks too busy, it is safer to go elsewhere.
+During Covid-19 it is important to check how popular a beach is likely to be before you travel.
+If a beach looks too busy, it is better to go elsewhere.